On the Insertion Time of Cuckoo Hashing: Introduction

-Note that Theorem~\ref{thm:main} is non-algorithmic: it just states that whenever the load of the hash-table is below the threshold then there {\em exists} with probability $1-o(1)$ an assignment of the items that respects the choices of all items.
-The theorem does not, however, address the question whether we can actually {\em find} such an assignment efficiently.
+\paragraph{Fast Insertion} Note that Theorem~\ref{thm:main} is non-algorithmic: it states that whenever the load of the hash-table is below the load threshold, then there {\em exists} with high probability an assignment such that each item is allocated to one of the $k$ positions given by the hash functions.
+The theorem does not, however, address the question whether such an assignment can actually be {\em found} efficiently.
 This is the problem that we address in this paper.

-More precisely, our main aim in this paper is to bound the time needed to insert an additional item into the table, assuming that some given number of items have already been inserted properly.
-A natural insertion strategy is to use a randomized approach: insert the new item randomly at one of its locations, if the location is currently occupied, kick the item out and reinsert it randomly at one of its other $k-1$ locations; recurse if necessary (see below for a more formal statement of this algorithm).
-In \cite{inp:fmm09} Frieze et al.\ studied this algorithm and showed that the running time is polylogarithmic with high probability provided $k\ge 8$ and the load of the hash-table is not too close to the threshold $c_k^*$.